 FAQs About AI Hardware in Gaming PCs

-Answer: This is software to leverage Nvidia hardware capabilities to their fullest.
+Answer: This is software to leverage Nvidia hardware capabilities to their full extent.
 One function is rendering games at a lower resolution.
-To achieve the desired image quality on the monitor, machine learning then upscales the image vectors.
-Simplified, communication with the game is kept minimal, and only then does the artificial intelligence provide brilliant graphics in the final step.
+To achieve the desired quality on the monitor, machine learning then upscales the image vectors.
+In simple terms, communication with the game is kept as minimal as possible, and only then does artificial intelligence provide brilliant graphics in a final step.

-Answer: These refer to special computing capacities for AI operations.
+Answer: These refer to special computational performances for AI operations.
 1 TOPS stands for 1 trillion operations per second.
-While individual matrix multiplications for neural networks are quite simple, the sheer number is still remarkable.
+Although the individual matrix multiplications for neural networks are very simple, the number is still remarkable.

-Answer: The NPU handles computational operations that often repeat when using artificial intelligence.
-Through this offloaded handling, for example, within new CPUs, energy consumption for AI operations is significantly reduced.
+Answer: The NPU handles computational operations that are frequently repeated when using artificial intelligence.
+By offloading these tasks, for example within new CPUs, the energy consumption from AI operations is significantly reduced.

-Answer: Here, an artificial intelligence looks at the exact load of the CPU cores and cooling.
-Then, performance and voltage limits are determined, and the processors are pushed to their limits accordingly.
-The risk of overload is minimized.
+Answer: Here, artificial intelligence looks at the exact load of the CPU cores and the cooling system.
+Then, it determines limits for performance and voltage and pushes the processors to their limit accordingly.
+This minimizes the risk of overloads.

 Answer: Two-Way AI Noise Cancellation is exclusive software from ASUS that uses a deep learning database to remove disruptive noises like keyboard and mouse clicks as well as ambient sounds.
 It minimizes CPU load and hardly affects gaming performance.
 The function can be set separately for Input (your own voice) and Output (voices of teammates), creating a clearer and more pleasant gaming experience.